ebowwa/ORGBRO_X3_BLE_printer_gateway/mvp_run.md

 # MVP Run
-What is this?
-A: A simple way to print stickers. whats the goal?
+- What is this?
+A: A simple way to print stickers.
+- What's the goal?
 A: To print stickers.
 To learn new techniques with thermal printing and image generation.
 And to optimize printing techniques

 ## MVP Features
 1. queue